Overpayments under the Universal Credit system - Will I have to repay the overpayment?

 You can still argue that there never was an overpayment.

-Peter’s employer made a mistake when reporting his income and because of this Peter was paid too much Universal Credit.
-It wasn’t Peter’s fault that the information was wrong but he will still have to pay back the overpayment.
+Ellen's employer made a mistake when reporting her income and because of this Ellen was paid too much Universal Credit.
+It wasn’t Ellen's fault that the information was wrong but she will still have to pay back the overpayment.

 Aaron is getting Universal Credit for two children.
-The Department for Work and Pensions (DWP) write to him saying he has been overpaid because he is only responsible for one child.
+The DWP write to him saying he has been overpaid because he is only responsible for one child.
 Aaron is actually still responsible for two children.
 He can challenge the overpayment.

 If you have been paid too much Universal Credit because of a mistake about your savings that lasted for more than three months, the amount you have to pay back should be worked out as if your savings were going down.